Alfred0404/grades_notifier/README.md

 ## 📱Setup ntfy

-ntfy is a free push notifications service that allows you to send messages to a sub (pub/sub system)
+ntfy is a free notifications service that allows you to send messages to a sub (pub/sub system).

 1. Install ntfy on your phone
 2. Create your topic and give it a name